trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 where *Z* is the maximum possible gain (given the ten tweet per day limit).
 The gain of each individual tweet is computed as above.
 Also, once a tweet from a cluster is retrieved, all other tweets from the same cluster automatically become not relevant.
-Note that unlike last year, there is no latency penalty applied to the gain; the latency is computed separately (see below).
+There is no latency penalty applied to the gain; the latency is computed separately (see below).

 An interesting question is how scores should be computed for days in which there are no relevant tweets: for rhetorical convenience, we call days in which there are no relevant tweets for a particular interest profile (in the pool) "silent days", in contrast to "eventful days" (where there are relevant tweets).
-Previously: in the EG-1 and nCG-1 variants of the metrics, on a "silent day", the system receives a score of one (i.e., perfect score) if it does not push any tweets, or zero otherwise.
+In previous years: in the EG-1 and nCG-1 variants of the metrics, on a "silent day", the system receives a score of one (i.e., perfect score) if it does not push any tweets, or zero otherwise.
 In the EG-0 and nCG-0 variants of the metrics, for a silent